User Experience Market Size and Share

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.

-The User Experience Services Market is valued at USD 11.57 billion in 2025 and is forecast to reach USD 26.05 billion by 2030, advancing at a 17.62% CAGR.
-Strong growth reflects board-level acceptance that user-centric design is a revenue driver as digital-first models become standard.
+The user experience market size is valued at USD 11.57 billion in 2025 and is forecast to reach USD 26.05 billion by 2030, advancing at a 17.62% CAGR.
+Strong growth reflects the board-level acceptance that user-centric design is a revenue driver, as digital-first models become the standard.
 Mandatory accessibility rules, rapid adoption of generative AI in design workflows, and the rise of Total Experience programmes that merge customer and employee budgets are expanding addressable demand.
 Cloud deployment dominates because distributed teams need real-time collaboration, while capability-building engagements gain traction as enterprises internalise UX skills.
-Regionally, North America leads but Asia-Pacific’s mobile-centric boom is closing the gap.
-Intensifying competition is fragmenting margins even as IT-services majors buy specialist studios to build full-stack experience offerings.
+Regionally, North America leads, but Asia-Pacific’s mobile-centric boom is closing the gap.
+Intensifying competition is fragmenting margins, even as IT services majors buy specialist studios to build full-stack experience offerings.

 Key Report Takeaways

-• By service type, UX Design & Prototyping led with 42% of User Experience Services market share in 2024; UX Training & Upskilling is projected to expand at a 24.50% CAGR to 2030.
+• By service type, UX design and prototyping led the user experience market with a 42% share in 2024; UX Training and upskilling are projected to expand at 18.51% CAGR through 2030.

-• By deployment, the cloud-based segment accounted for 63% share of the User Experience Services market size in 2024 and is advancing at a 21.00% CAGR through 2030.
+• By deployment, the cloud-based segment accounted for a 63% share of the user experience market size in 2024 and is projected to advance at a 18.01% CAGR through 2030.

-• By enterprise size, large enterprises held 58% of the User Experience Services market share in 2024, while SMEs record the fastest CAGR at 23.80% to 2030.
+• By enterprise size, large enterprises held 58% of the user experience market share in 2024, while SMEs recorded the fastest CAGR at 18.81% to 2030.

-• By geography, North America commanded 38% revenue share in 2024; Asia-Pacific shows the highest regional CAGR at 21.55% over the forecast period.
+• By geography, North America commanded a 38% revenue share in 2024, while the Asia-Pacific region showed the highest regional CAGR of 19.55% over the forecast period.

 Segment Analysis

-By Service Type: Design & Prototyping Dominance Faces Training Disruption
+By Service Type: Design and Prototyping Dominance Faces Training Disruption

-Enterprises also keep spending on UX Research and Audit & Testing to validate designs against data and compliance goals.
-Strategy & Consulting remains a high-margin niche where senior practitioners map UX to revenue impact.
-Together these offerings anchor multi-year frameworks rather than isolated redesigns, deepening vendor–client lock-in.
+Enterprises also continue to invest in UX Research, as well as audits and testing to validate designs against data and compliance goals.
+Strategy and Consulting remains a high-margin niche where senior practitioners map UX to revenue impact.
+Together, these offerings anchor multi-year frameworks rather than isolated redesigns, deepening vendor–client lock-in.

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.